liangzheng816/OfficeDocs-SharePoint/migration/sp-teams-sites-migration-guide.md

 ### Migration offerings

-Currently, you have a variety of migration offerings available to you:
+Currently, you have these migration offerings available to you:

 **Self service**